-- 1. You may clean the surfaces with hygenic towels before you start using them. - 2.
-Food and drinks are strictly forbidden on the premises of the department.
+- 1. You may clean the surfaces with hygienic towels before you start using them. - 2.
+Food and drinks are strictly forbidden in the Histology laboratory.

 FIRE SAFETY PROTOCOL

 Please make sure to adhere to the rules of fire safety regulation with full compliance, paying special attention to the following: